 Sallan is the founder and head of the Marine Macroevolution Unit at the Okinawa Institute of Science and Technology (OIST), Japan, where she leads an international team of multidisciplinary scientists.
 She was previously the Martin Meyerson Assistant Professor in Interdisciplinary Studies at the University of Pennsylvania, became a TED Fellow in 2017 and a TED Senior Fellow in 2019.
 Her research has been published in high-profile venues such as Science, Nature, PNAS and Current Biology.
-It has also been featured in the New York Times, The Chicago Tribune, Forbes, the New Scientist, the Discovery Channel as well as The Ends of the World by Peter Brannen.
+It has also been featured by the New York Times, The Chicago Tribune, BBC, Forbes, New Scientist, Discovery Channel and the recent popular science book The Ends of the World by Peter Brannen (Harper Collins, 2017).

 Lauren Sallan’s TED talks

 Everyone likes to talk about their victories.
 But what about the hurdles they overcame to achieve them?
 Below, 11 TED Fellows open up.Continue reading